 The Mating Rituals of Marine Iguanas

 Reproduction in marine iguanas follows an oviparous method, whereby the females lay eggs to bring forth the next generation.
 Surprisingly, these iguanas share a common trait with humans – the importance of scent during the mating process.
 Female iguanas select males with the most appealing scent, which plays a crucial role in their mating ritual.
 Moreover, males utilise vibrant skin colours as an additional strategy to attract potential mates.
-Interestingly, the geographic location of the iguanas can also influence their colouration.

 Habitat, Feeding Habits, and Territorial Nature